What is an AFO?

 How do I wear my orthosis?

 - Always wear a sock or stocking under the orthosis.
-It helps to reduce friction and decreases irritation of your skin from sweat.
+It reduces rubbing on your skin and helps keep sweat from irritating your skin.

 - The sock you wear should be taller than the orthosis.
 You may even choose to wear a knee-high sock for more comfort.